 New Pathway Applications.
 Beginning the effective date of this subarticle, new fuel pathway applications, including temporary fuel pathway applications, utilizing biomass under section 95488.9(g)(1) must maintain attestations pursuant to section 95488.9(g)(5)(C) and submit to CARB geographical shapefiles or coordinates of plot boundaries (farm, plantation or forest) that are managed to produce the biomass with the fuel pathway application.
 Coordinates can be reported using either the latitude and longitude or the Universal Transverse Mercator coordinate systems.

 Attestation Letter Requirements for Fuel Pathways Utilizing Biomass under Section 95488.9(g)(1)(A).
 Fuel pathway holders and fuel pathway applicants utilizing biomass under section 95488.9(g)(1)(A) must maintain an attestation letter.
 The attestation letter must attest to the veracity of the information supplied and declare that the reported information accurately represents the geographical shapefiles or coordinates of plot boundaries (farm, plantation or forest) that are managed to produce the biomass.
-The attestation letter must
+The attestation letter must:

-Be maintained by the fuel pathway holder and submitted upon request by a CARB accredited verifier or verification body or the Executive Officer;
+Be maintained by the fuel pathway holder and fuel pathway applicant and submitted upon request by a CARB accredited verifier or verification body or the Executive Officer;

 Be on company letterhead;